JeromeChallet/javascript-repo/README.md

 num += 5

 ## Ternary operator
-condition ? expressionIfTrue : expressionIfFalse
+ondition ? expressionIfTrue : expressionIfFalse

 ## Reference Error
-when a non existant var is referenced
+When a non existant var is referenced

 ## Type Error
 The code is trying to perform an operation on a value that is not of the expected type